lexy-ai/lexy/docs/docs/tutorials/basic-rag.md

 - **Metadata and relationships**: We've only used the `updated_at` field as an example of metadata.
 In the real world, our document metadata will contain many more fields, including complex relationships with other documents and entities.
-For example, we may choose to chunk and embed a function docstring, which resides in a single file of Python code, which is part of a larger source code repository, which could be accessible to one or more organizations.
+For example, we may choose to chunk and embed a function docstring, which resides in a single file of Python code, which is part of a larger source code repository, and which could be accessible to multiple organizations.
 - **Retrieval methods**: We've used a simple cosine similarity search to retrieve documents.
 In a real-world application, we will want to use more advanced retrieval methods, such as BM25.
 - **Custom transformations**: We've used the OpenAI API to transform our text documents into vector embeddings.
 We may